SLAPaper/a1111-sd-webui-tome/README.md

 ## Settings

-In `Settings` tab, you'll find a section called `ToMe Settings`, there are 2 options:
+In `Settings` tab, you'll find a section called `ToMe Settings`, there are 2 major options and other advanced ones:

 1. Enable ToMe: self explained
-2. ToMe Merging Ratio: default is 0.5, higher the faster, at the cost of (slightly) generation quality
+2. ToMe Merging Ratio: higher the faster, at the cost of (sort of) generation quality, recommend <=0.5, but you could go to 0.9 or more if you can accept the quality

 All the settings apply when you reload the sd model (checkpoint).

 ## Performance

 Tested on RTX 4090, Python 3.10.9, PyTorch 2.0, CUDA 11.8, CuDNN 8.8.1.3, with `--skip-version-check --xformers --opt-sdp-attention --no-half-vae` enabled, step 30, batch count 5, same seed, use best result

+PS: ratio 0.9 is just for showcasing the performance, it's not the way it should be configured (according to `tomesd` document, `ratio` is limited by `1-(1/(s_x * s_y))`, which is `0.75` by default (`s_x` and `s_y` default to 2)), and the genereation quality is not taken into account)

 Generation Info|Disabled ToMe|ToMe:0.5|ToMe:0.9
 ---------------|-------------|--------|--------